picosh/official-blog/patch-requests-ep1.md

 ---
-title: Git Patch Requests Ep1
+title: rfc 0005 patch requests
 description: The simplest git collaboration tool
 date: 2024-05-11
-tags: [git-patch-request]
+tags: [rfc]
 ---

 We are trying to build the simplest git collaboration tool.
 The goal is to make